pdarche/carbon/docs/carbon.md

 [Global atmospheric temperature affects _many_ physical systems critical to human (and animal and enviornmental) well-being](https://www.ipcc.ch/pdf/assessment-report/ar4/wg2/ar4_wg2_full_report.pdf).
 This includes: levels and melting rates of snow, ice, and frozen ground, affecting not only sea levels but also glacial runoff, ocean salinity, and habitat for many species; terrestrial biological systems such as the timing of spring related events (leaf unfolding, animal migration), the size and location of plant and animal habitat; marine and freshwater biological systems, like the ranges and volumes of algal, plankton and fish abundance, ranges and migration times of fish and other species; precipitation levels, storm formation and intensity, drought and desertification, flooding, plant productivity, forest fires, dry season length and many more.
 [TODO: ADD CITATIONS AND LINKS]

 The concentration of atmospheric "greenhouses" gasses is a primary driver of temperature change.
-These gasses (primarily carbon dioxide, but also methane, nitrous oxide, and ozone, and others) trap energy from the sun that would otherwise be radiated back into space as infrared light, warming the air and raising average atmospheric temperature (when talking about warming, scientists use mean surface air temperatre, which is what I'll use from here on).
+These gasses (primarily carbon dioxide, but also methane, nitrous oxide, and ozone, and others) trap energy from the sun that would otherwise be radiated back into space as infrared light, warming the air and raising average atmospheric temperature (when talking about warming, scientists use average air temperature at surface level, which is what I'll use from here on).
 Scientists studing this relationship estimate that every 1,000 kilograms, or metric ton, of CO2 leads to an approximately 0.0000000000015 degree increase in temperature [TODO: CITATION].

+![Temperature Increase and Atmospheric Carbon](../images/temp_increase_per_ton.png?rev=2)

 This might not seem like very much, and in some respects it's not, but the important thing to take away is that there's a straightforward and well-understood relationship between the amount of carbon in the atmosphere and the global temperature and well-understood relationships between global temperature and critical physical systems.

-![Temperature Increase and Atmospheric Carbon](../images/temp_increase_per_ton.png?rev=2)

-Over geological time the amount of atmospheric carbon has fluctuated (due to events like volcanic eruptions, the expansion and contraction of forests, etc), but within the last 800,000 years has stayed between about 400 and 600 gigatons.
+Over geological time the amount of atmospheric carbon has fluctuated (due volcanic eruptions, the expansion and contraction of forests, and similar events), but within the last 800,000 years has stayed between about 400 and 600 gigatons. [todo: change back to ppm]

 ![Historical Atospheric Carbon](../images/historical_carbon_800k.png?rev=4)